 So, you’re fit for Tour….how about your bike?

 Getting your bike in shape for tour is just as important as getting your body trained.
-Here's a few words from our WOR Crew mechanic, Emma, who works at North City Cycles in Melbourne...
+Here's a few words from one of our WOR mechanics, Emma.

 Here are some things to check on your bike prior to coming on tour.